Charles Henry Crandall

 Charles Henry Crandall (June 19, 1858 – March 23, 1923) was an American author and poet.
-He was a noted farmer and had become active in real estate having amassed 270 acre in Stamford by 1910.
-Crandall was a member of the American Institute of Arts, Science and Letters, a council member of the Stamford Rural Association, and a member of the Stamford Historical Society.
+He was a noted farmer and had become active in real estate having amassed 270 acre in Stamford, Connecticut, by 1910.
+Crandall was a council member of the Stamford Rural Association, and a member of the Stamford Historical Society.

 Early life

-Crandall's father served in various capacities as a public official within the state of New York.
+Crandall was born on a farm in Greenwich, New York, in 1858.
+His father served in various capacities as a public official within the state of New York.
 These included as a member of the legislature, assistant assessor, internal revenue collector, money order clerk in the post office and a number of positions in the New York Custom House.
 Crandall attended Greenwich Academy, but did not matriculate from an institution of higher learning.
 After spending the first seventeen years of his life as a farmer, he went into the mercantile business for five years, then began a literary career.